Kobdik/di-app/readme.md

 module.exports.deps = ["person"];
 ```

-The *person* service defined implicitly as the instance of *ClassA*, but you can explicitly define dependents chain of that service.
+The *person* service implicitly depends on *ClassA* service, there is no module with service definition, but you can explicitly define dependents chain of that service.

 ## Dependency Injection Container